BandUp/band-up-server/test/README.txt

 Each package has it's own test file

-all tests shall be labeled with description, author, and signees
+all tests shall be labeled with author, and signees
 example:
 /*
- * testing some cool function
- *
  * author: Dagur
- * signees: Elvar, Bergþór
+ * signees: Elvar, BergÃ¾Ã³r
  */
+all calls to it MUST have descriptive names

+all signees confirm that the test covers what it says it does